codechriscode/social-media-dashboard/README.md

 ## About

-The project was built as a challenge in CodeSubmit with full intellectual property cession to the programmer ;)
+The project is currently being configured for GitHub Pages.
+It came to me as a challenge in CodeSubmit.